a-karma/Bogor_Workshop/DAY_1/Session1.md

 ```sh
 sed 's/target/replacement/'
 ```
-in our case we are going to modify the file in-place using the `-i` flag.
+In our case we are going to modify the file in-place using the `-i` flag.

 ```sh
 cd stage_2/output/